CompBioLevings/COVID19_local_maps_trends/README.md

 Data from COVID-19 Data Repository by the Center for Systems Science and Engineering (CSSE) at Johns Hopkins University: https://github.com/CSSEGISandData/COVID-19

-Data from the CDC on vaccination rates is available at: https://data.cdc.gov/api/views/8xkx-amqh/rows.tsv?accessType=DOWNLOAD&bom=true
+Data from the CDC on vaccination rates: https://data.cdc.gov/api/views/8xkx-amqh/rows.tsv?accessType=DOWNLOAD&bom=true

 ---------------------------------------------------------------------------------------------------